 Sometimes it’s the opposite for females: not using enough weight, being paranoid of becoming to muscular and losing your femininity, is unrealistic.
 This only happens if you’re on a serious drug program and lifting excessive poundage’s, even then the size you'd gain would be very minimal.

 Taking long rests well in excess of two minutes is counter productive.
-You want to rest between sets for one - one and half minutes, depending on your current level of conditioning.
+Rest between sets should be from one - one and half minutes, depending on current level of conditioning.
 (Just don’t allow yourself to cool down between sets).

-Or the opposite also pertains if you’re moving to the next set in less than 30 seconds this can also be counter productive.
+the opposite can also pertain: if you’re moving to the next set in less than 30 seconds this can also be counter productive.
 If your

 body is not given enough time to re-oxygenate and remove enough lactic waste as you start the next set... workout fatigue may set-in to early.